-It’s a spirited, independent place.
-Cosmopolitan and creative too.
-And that’s hardly surprising.
+It’s a spirited, independent place, cosmopolitan and creative too and that’s hardly surprising.
 For Cork is an ancient maritime port, in the heart of Ireland’s Ancient East, that has spent centuries trading with – and being influenced by – the wider world.
-And it’s a place of learning, with one of Ireland’s oldest universities at its heart.
+It’s a place of learning, with one of Ireland’s oldest universities at its heart.

-Cork’s got the depth you’d expect from a European Capital of Culture – the galleries, museums and live performances, plus a packed events calendar, with more than 20 major festivals each year.
-And there’s a lively city buzz.
-But there’s also a no-nonsense warmth and an unpressured pace that makes you feel time is on your side here.
+Cork has the depth you would expect from a European Capital of Culture – the galleries, museums and live performances, plus a packed events calendar, with more than 20 major festivals each year.
+There’s a lively city buzz, but there’s also a no-nonsense warmth and an unpressured pace that makes you feel time is on your side here.

 The Huguenot quarter is only a stone’s throw away, including The Cork Opera House, Crawford Gallery and between the grand Georgian parades and medieval alleyways of the central island is the centrepiece 18th century English Market.
-It’s loud, lively, and packed with flavour: Cork in a nutshell.
+It’s loud, lively, and packed with flavour – Cork in a nutshell.
 The star of this indoor casbah – and of Cork’s great eating-out scene – is the local produce from this fertile region’s fields and seas, giving you plenty of scope to plan a tasty lunch or busy afternoon.

-To the south, the deep bowl of Cork Harbour, with its sailing races and regattas, is circled by some Ireland’s iconic places.
-At the harbour’s edge Cork’s port of Cobh, departure point for millions of emigrants, and the last calling point of the Titanic, is a place with a poignant history beneath its cheerful seaside feel.
+To the south the deep bowl of Cork Harbour, with its sailing races and regattas, is circled by some of Ireland’s most iconic places.
+At the harbour’s edge the port of Cobh, departure point for millions of emigrants, and the last calling point of the Titanic, is a place with a poignant history beneath its cheerful seaside feel.

-East of the Harbour is Jameson’s distillery at Midleton: a pure taste of Ireland for millions around the world.
-To the North West lies Blarney and its castle, legendary home of Irish eloquence.
+East of the Harbour is the Jameson Distillery at Midleton, a pure taste of Ireland for millions around the world.
+To the North West lies Blarney Castle, legendary home of Irish eloquence.
 Just south again, on the Atlantic coast, is picture-perfect, smart Kinsale with its yachts, its pretty quayside, its narrow 18th century streets, its festivals and its gourmet cuisine.

 Grounded, witty and irreverent, “The People’s Republic of Cork” likes to set itself apart from the rest of the country.
 Yet for all that, it’s an intensely Irish place to visit.
-See below for links to useful travel websites that will guide you through the city of Cork.
-Headers highlighted in green are links to the relevant websites.
+See the Travel section for links to useful travel websites that will guide you through the city of Cork.